entjos/academic-kickstart/content/home/experience.md

   location = "Bochum, Germany"
   date_start = "2017-08-31"
   date_end = "2018-09-30"
-  description = """During my internship at the NRW Centre for Health I was mainly engaged in the estimating of the diabetes incidence for Germany based on the Diabetes Population Risk Tool and in the estimating of the diabetes incidence for NRW from 2013 till 2030.
-Within these projects my tasks encompass the constructing of R and SPSS syntax, screening of the newest literature and the writing of a first article draft."""
+  description = """During my internship at the NRW Centre for Health I was mainly engaged in the estimation of the diabetes incidence for Germany based on the Diabetes Population Risk Tool and in the estimation of the diabetes incidence for NRW from 2013 till 2030."""

 +++